geoffles/Foobricator/doc/UserDoc.md

 The Iterator will also interrogate these items, but will then store that value and return the same value each time.
 This is useful if you need to **reuse** a value.

-The Iterator will interrogate it's sources when inside a looping output such as [Times](#Times).
-All iterators are evaluated in order of declaration, so iterators can safely reference a previously declared iterator.
+The Iterator will interrogate it's sources on declaration and when inside a looping output such as [Times](#Times).
+All iterators are evaluated in order of declaration, so iterators can safely reference a previously declared iterator, however scope evaluation order is not guaranteed (see below).

+Iterators can be *scoped*.
+The iterators will only be iterated by a [Times](#Times) with a matching scope.
+The scope property is optional and defaults to `Global`.
+You can subscribe to multiple scopes by using a `:` between scope names.
+Similarly the times can evaluate multiple scopes in the same way.
+The order of scope execution is not guaranteed - to do this, you need to structure your nested *times* elements correctly.

 The iterator accepts an array of sources, which can either be references or directly declared sources.